-WHAT YOU NEED: You can make your own printout with the questions, or buy a cute, editable one on Etsy (like this game bundle).
+WHAT YOU NEED: You can make your own printout with the questions on a piece of paper, or buy a cute, editable one on Etsy (like this game bundle).

 BEFORE THE SHOWER: E-mail the couple individually and have them answer each question.
 And don’t be afraid to make them as random/funny as possible.
 For example, “What’s your favorite guilty pleasure band?”
 (Vanilla Ice!) or “Who made the first move?”
 (I asked him out first!).

 HOW TO PLAY: Circle which partner you think said what.
 Whoever gets the most wins!

 AN EXTRA TWIST: Call the groom and record his responses to each question, which you can play during the shower for a funny, real-time take.

 - Mac, PC, or iPad along with access to Zoom, Google Hangouts, Skype or other meeting software.